kingaborycka/pp4-project/README.md

 # **Cook&Eat**
 http://v-ie.uek.krakow.pl/~s214804/pp4-project/

-This is the web application on which you can:
+This is the web application that lets you:
 - add your own recipe
 - see all recipes added to database
 - see last 9 added recipes